-Blossom End Rot is a disease that causes a dark brown spot on the vegetable at the blossom end that resembles a rotten area of the fruit.
+What is blossom end rot?
+It is a disease that causes a dark brown spot on the vegetable at the blossom end that resembles a rotten area of the fruit.
+It can some times look like leather.

 In this article, I will explain what blossom end rot is how to prevent it and what to do if you have plants affected by blossom end rot.